hasB4K/small-power-management/README.md

 Dependencies
 ------------

 By default PM need to have the ACPI Daemon installed.
-He will install an event file to `/etc/acpi/events/events_pm`.
+An event file will be installed to `/etc/acpi/events/events_pm`.

-Please make sure to have install ACPI before using this script.
+Please make sure to have installed ACPI before using this script.
 If you want to use this script without ACPI, please notice that the script will no longer be executed when the screen will be closed.
-However if you decide to use the script "as is" you can install it by doing:
+However you still still can use this script "as is".
+You can do that by doing:

 ```bash
 sudo ./install.sh install